The Brachialis Muscle

 - Pain at the base of the thumb

-- Pain on the outside of the upper arm near the elbow
+- Constant aching and/or tightness in the outside of the upper arm near the elbow

-- Numbness or tingling in the back of the forearm and thumb
+- Numbness or tingling in the forearm and thumb

 - Lifting heavy objects with a bent elbow